 What is cycle counting in inventory?

-How often should inventory be counted?
+How often should stock-taking be done?

-How do you plan inventory counting?
+How do you plan stock-taking?